leonspok/QtPiP/README.md

 You can try to install **.deb** package from [the latest release](https://github.com/leonspok/QtPiP/releases/latest).

-QtPiP was tested only on Xubuntu 18.04 (amd64).
+QtPiP was tested only on Xubuntu 18.04 (amd64) with X11.

 ## Usage